Andre601/OneVersionRemake/wiki/Supported-Protocols.md

 OneVersionRemake supports pretty much any valid protocol that is used in Minecraft to determine the used version.

 There is however a small exception.
-And that is with the `{version}` placeholder, which only supports a selected list of protocol versions.
+And that is with the `{version}` and `{userVersion}` placeholder, which only supports a selected list of protocol versions.
 The following list contains all supported protocols and what version String is returned.

 | Protocol: | Displayed version: |